SilviaAmAm/tf_hackathon/README.md

 * Tensorboard and Dataset API (presentation, ~15 min)

-Thursday 26th of April, Projects:
+Thursday 26th of April, Projects (1-5 pm):

 1. Auto-encoder for picture compression:
 Introductions to the theory of autoencoders and how to build one can be found [here](http://ufldl.stanford.edu/tutorial/unsupervised/Autoencoders/) and [here](https://blog.keras.io/building-autoencoders-in-keras.html).